You can read my complete guide on Microsoft Dynamics 365 for Finance & Operations and Azure DevOps.

 One of the major changes we got with Dynamics 365 has been the mandatory use of a source control system.
-In older versions we had MorphX VCS for AX 2009 and the option to use TFS in AX 2009 and AX 2012 (and there’s training available about this on El rincón Dynamics, in Spanish), but it wasn’t mandatory.
-Actually, always from my experience, I think most of projects used no source control other than comments in the code.
+In older versions, we had MorphX VCS for AX 2009 and the option to use TFS in AX 2009 and AX 2012, but it wasn’t mandatory.
+Actually, always from my experience, I think most of the projects used no source control other than comments in the code.

 Azure DevOps in MsDyn365FO

 In Microsoft Dynamics 365 for Finance and Operations the source control tool Azure DevOps offers, is not just a source control tool but a THE tool that will be our One Ring for our projects (I hope that not for binding us in darkness).
 From project management to the functional team, everybody can be involved in using Azure DevOps to manage the project and team.